On the computational properties of basic mathematical notions: Two robust computational clusters

 Regarding item \eqref{B1}, $\exists^{2}$ readily computes the supremum (or maximum) of any continuous function on an interval by \cite{kohlenbach2}*{\S3}.
 Hence, the approximation provided by item \eqref{B1} readily yields the supremum required by item \eqref{supje2}.
 Now item \eqref{contje}, provides the points of discontinuity of regulated functions.
 Using $\exists^{2}$, one then readily defines the sequence $(f_{n})_{n\in \N}$ required by item \eqref{B1}.

-Assuming item \eqref{onetoomany}, for finite $X\subset [0,1]$, the function $\mathbb{1}_{X}$ is regulated and upper semi-continuous.
+Assuming item \eqref{onetoomany}, for finite $X\subset [0,1]$, the function$\mathbb{1}_{X}$ is regulated and upper semi-continuous.
 The maximum provided by item \eqref{onetoomany} allows us to decide if $X=\emptyset$ or not.
 In the latter case, we also find an element of $X$, yielding $\Omega$ as in item \eqref{fije}.
-Assume \eqref{contje2} and note that a maximum of $f$ -as required by \eqref{onetoomany}- is either a point of continuity of $f$ or in the sequence provided by \eqref{contje2}.
-In the former case, we may approximate it using rationals, i.e.\ we have $\eqref{contje2}\di \eqref{onetoomany}$, and we are done. \end{proof} The equivalences in the theorem are robust in the following sense: we could replace `$BV$-function' in Theorem \ref{thm.surprise} by `$BV$-function that comes with a second-order code as in \cite{kreupel}*{Def.\ 1}' and the proof would still go through.
+Assumie \eqref{contje2} and note that a maximum of $f$ -as required by \eqref{onetoomany}- is either a point of continuity of $f$ or in the sequence provided by \eqref{contje2}.
+In the former case, we may approximate it using rationals, i.e.\ we have $\eqref{contje2}\di \eqref{onetoomany}$, and we are done.

+To obtain item \eqref{twotoomany} from $\Omega$, let $A\subset \R$ be a set without limit points.
+Then $A\cap [-n, n]$ is finite for any $n\in \N$, i.e.\ $\Omega_{\fin}$ (see Theorem \ref{fct}) can enumerate $A$, allowing us to decide whether this set is unbounded or finite.
+To show that item~\eqref{twotoomany} computes $\Omega_{\textsf{b}}$, let $X\subset[0,1]$ be finite.
+Now define $Y\subset \R$ as $Y:=\{ y\in \R : (\exists n\in \N)(|y-n|\in X )\}$.
+In case $X$ is empty (resp.\ a singleton), the set $Y$ must be finite (resp.\ unbounded), i.e.\ $\Omega_{\textsf{b}}$ readily follows. \end{proof} Regarding item \eqref{twotoomany}, Weierstrass formulates the `Bolzano-Weierstrass theorem' around 1860 in \cite{weihimself}*{p.~77} as follows, while Bolzano \cite{russke}*{p.~174} states the existence of suprema rather than just limit points. \begin{quote} If a function has a definite property infinitely often within a finite domain, then there is a point such that in any neighbourhood of this point there are infinitely many points with the property. \end{quote} We note that item \eqref{twotoomany} witnesses the contraposition of Weierstrass' theorem.

+Next, the equivalences in the theorem are robust in the following sense: we could replace `$BV$-function' in Theorem \ref{thm.surprise} by `$BV$-function that comes with a second-order code as in \cite{kreupel}*{Def.\ 1}' and the proof would still go through.
 In particular, it seems the \emph{presence} of codes (in the sense of \cite{kreupel}) for third-order $BV$-functions does not change the computational properties as listed in Theorem \ref{thm.surprise}.
 This is no surprise as a code in the sense of \cite{kreupel} only describes an ($L_{1}$-)equivalence class of $BV$-functions, not an individual $BV$-function.

 Next, in light of the equivalence between items \eqref{contje} and \eqref{contje2}, one can replace `$BV$' or `regulated' in these items by \textbf{any} intermediate class, discussed next. \begin{rem}[Between bounded variation and regulated] \rm The following spaces are intermediate between $BV$ and regulated; all details may be found in \cite{voordedorst}.